 Elephant Learning teaches mathematics conceptually.
 What this means is that we are focused on the language of mathematics.
-Many students take to memorization techniques when they do not understand, and mathematics builds on top of itself like a brick wall.
+Many students use memorization techniques when they do not understand, and mathematics builds on top of itself like a brick wall.
 When there are gaps in understanding, it becomes difficult to understand more advanced topics.
 Elephant Learning finds those gaps and fills them with activities that were proven by third-party research to teach math concepts better than a classroom environment.
 In a classroom environment, as students say the answers out loud, it becomes difficult to ensure that all students understand the concept and are at the same level.
 For a teacher, individualized attention is a time-consuming proposition that is extremely difficult to achieve.

 Because our algorithms are constantly adapting to the students, we are always working right at each student's individual level.
 Our reports provide parents and teachers with the individualized reports that allow them to understand exactly what each child understands.
 Using that knowledge, we can identify and fill gaps quickly.

 If you have ever learned another language, you know the best way is to experience speaking in context within that language.
 In a similar way, we provide mathematical experiences that we can place language around.
 The activities build intuition in mathematics by providing a safe space for children to play with the concepts using the puzzles on the screen.
 It is like when you buy a piece of Ikea furniture or get a new recipe: after you've done it once, you get it.

 As children learn the concepts and develop intuition, the classroom experience is enhanced with a deeper understanding of the concepts.
 Math time actually becomes enjoyable when you are not memorizing procedures but rather learning a new way to solve a problem that you are familiar with.
 We like to say: “Empowerment is understanding the concepts.
 Enjoyment in a classroom setting is understanding the teacher.”